-Paint an accent wall in the kitchen the green but the rest do in a neutral Revere Pewter.
+So I had an idea; paint an accent wall in the kitchen the green but the rest do in a neutral Revere Pewter.

-So I headed over to Home Depot with my Sherwin Williams swatch in hand and we got to work.
+I headed over to Home Depot with my Sherwin Williams swatch in hand and we got to work.

-Yes that is my recycling on the counter.
+Excuse my recycling on the counter.

-Painting prep is never pretty or fun.
+Painting prep is never pretty nor fun.

-The green is up!!
+The green is up!

 I never said painting was pretty.